 So, you received your MD Buyline Quote Analysis, and we recommend further discussion with the vendor prior to making a purchase decision for your organization.
 Now what?

 Negotiating with vendors can be intimidating, daunting, and stressful.
 However, a three-tiered strategy can provide you the confidence you need to find real savings on any capital equipment deal.

 Situation: The vendor’s quote offers a 40% discount; MD Buyline recommends a minimum 45% discount.

 Strategy: Initiate negotiations with a deeper discount than the recommendation on the Quote Analysis.
 Generally, the highest discounts in MD Buyline’s Deals Database are not always the best discounts the vendor has offered.
 We know this, and the vendor knows this.
 If you know this, you can use this information as leverage in your negotiations.
 If MDB recommends 45%, make an initial offering of 48% and stand your ground.
 Being aggressive at the outset will put you on the front foot and set the tone going forward.

 Extra Credit: Don’t like negotiating with vendors?
-Allow our experts at EMTS to negotiate on your behalf.
+Allow our experts to negotiate on your behalf.

 2. Trade-Ins and Promotions

 Situation: The vendor’s quote offers standard discounting and includes trade-in credit.